Find excursions

 In summer there are numerous celebrations to promote local produce.
 7th June is the 'Día del Pescaíto' (Fried Fish Day) in La Carihuela, Torremolinos.
 From 1 p.m. onwards tourists and residents are invited to sample the area's famous fried fish and drinks free of charge on La Carihuela beach.

-The night of 'San Juan' is held on the night of the 23th of June, and is celebrated on Andalucia´s beaches with bonfires called 'juas'.
+The night of 'San Juan' is held on the night of the 23rd of June, and is celebrated on Andalucia's beaches with bonfires called 'juas'.
 These fires are accompanied by music and fireworks on the beach.
-For good luck, the people dip their feet in the sea just after midnight.
+For good luck, people dip their feet in the sea just after midnight.

 From around the 11th to 20th August Malaga celebrates the City's annual Fair.
-From noon to 19.00 the City centre is packed with thousands of people who fill the streets and bars to dance and enjoy themselves 'La Feria de Dia'.
+From noon to 19:00 the city centre is packed with thousands of people who fill the streets and bars to dance and enjoy themselves at 'La Feria de Día'.
 During the night people celebrate in the 'Real', a place in the open air filled with traditional Andalusian tents and stalls, where there is dancing, drinking and general festivities (free public entrance).

-The Second fortnight of October (19th) takes place the Fair of San Pedro de Alcántara coinciding with San Pedro´s festivity.
-During one week we can enjoy a typical andalusian festivity.
+The second fortnight of October (19th) sees the Fair of San Pedro de Alcántara, coinciding with San Pedro's festivity.
+During one week we can enjoy a typical Andalusian festivity.

-November 1st, festivity of 'All Saints', many people of Marbella go out to the country to celebrate this day called 'Day of Toston' with the traditional roasted chestnuts and tasting of liquor of the area.
+November 1st, festivity of 'All Saints', many people of Marbella go out to the country to celebrate this day called 'Día del Tostón' with the traditional roasted chestnuts and tasting of local liquor.

-28th December is the 'Dia de los Santos Inocentes', Spain's equivalent of April Fool Day, on 1st April.
-Apart from being practical jokers day, it is another wild and wonderful music party day for the thousands who gather on the hills above Malaga, at La Venta de San Cayetano in Puerto de la Torre, to enjoy the Fiesta de los Verdiales.
-From noon onwards plenty of Malaga wine is consumed as bands known as 'Pandas' compete with one another, wearing colorful hats adorned with paper flowers, beads and ribbons and playing on a weird selection of tambourines, cymbals, guitars and fiddles.
-The Verdiales competition is part of Malaga"s ancient culture and goes back to the time of the Moors in Andalusia.
+28th December is the 'Día de los Santos Inocentes', Spain's equivalent of April Fool's Day.
+Apart from being practical jokers day, it is also a wild and wonderful music party day for the thousands who gather on the hills above Malaga, at La Venta de San Cayetano in Puerto de la Torre, to enjoy the Fiesta de los Verdiales.
+From noon onwards plenty of Malaga wine is consumed as bands known as 'Pandas' compete with one another, wearing colourful hats adorned with paper flowers, beads and ribbons and playing a curious selection of tambourines, cymbals, guitars and fiddles.
+The Verdiales competition is part of Malaga's ancient culture and goes back to the time of the Moors in Andalusia.

-The Three Wise Men Parade.
-This is the moment when the three kings of Orient bring their Christmas presents to the children, on the 6th of January.
-Three men dress up as the kings ride about the town on mules or horses, scattering sweets to the crowds of excited children.
+The Three Wise Men Parade takes place on the 6th of January.
+This is the moment when the three kings of the Orient bring their Christmas presents to the children.
+Three men dressed up as the kings ride about the town on mules or horses, scattering sweets to the crowds of excited children.

 Finally, here is a list of national and regional Bank Holidays.
 Local holidays will usually fall on the day of the patron saint of the town.